LabAsim/scrape_tpp_gui/README.md

 There are 8 themes.

-The default theme is Azure dark.
-If the user clicks again the azure theme, it will switch to Azure light and vice versa.
+The default theme is [Azure](https://github.com/rdbende/Azure-ttk-theme) dark.
+If the user clicks again on the azure theme, it will switch to Azure light and vice versa.

 The GUI: